12 Secrets To An Accepted Du’ā

 1. Sincerity

-Be sincere in Du'ās, and ensure your intention is solely for Allah, without associating any partners with Him.
-Avoid any form of shirk by seeking help directly from Allah.
+We must be sincere in Du'ās, and ensure our intentions are solely for Allah, without associating any partners with him, avoiding any form of shirk by seeking help directly from Allah.

 وَأَنَّ ٱلْمَسَـٰجِدَ لِلَّهِ فَلَا تَدْعُوا۟ مَعَ ٱللَّهِ أَحَدًا